 The South Arabian alphabet is thought to have developed from the Proto-Sinaitic alphabet in about the 9th century BC.
 It is known from inscriptions found in Eritrea, Babylonia and Yemen dating from between 9th century BC and 7th century AD, and was used to write Sabaean, Qatabanian, Hadramautic, Minaean, Himyarite and proto-Ge'ez, extinct Semitic languages once spoken in southern parts of the Arabian peninsula.
 It is also known as the Old Yemeni alphabet or المُسند (musnad).

 The South Arabian was used for monunmental inscriptions, and was also carved into wooden sticks, which were used as everyday documents.
 It is also know as the Old South Arabian script or Ancient South Arabian script.

-Information about the South Arabian alphabet
+Information about the Old/Ancient South Arabian script

 Ancient Berber, Arabic, Aramaic, Chorasmian, Elymaic, Hatran, Hebrew, Manichaean, Nabataean, North Arabian, Pahlavi, Palmyrene, Parthian, Phoenician, Paleo-Hebrew, Proto-Sinaitic / Proto-Canaanite, Psalter, Punic, Sabaean, Samaritan, Sogdian, South Arabian, Syriac, Tifinagh, Ugaritic